gvwilson/thirdbit/_posts/2014/2014-11-03-scf-creation-faq.md

     along with the <a href="http://www.software.ac.uk/">Software Sustainability Institute</a>
     and <a href="http://lbl.gov">Lawrence Berkeley National Laboratory</a>.
-    All three are represented on our interim board, and we hope other organizations will partner with us soon as well&mdash;please stay tuned for announcements.
+    All three are represented on our interim board, and we hope other organizations will partner with us soon as well–please stay tuned for announcements.
   </dd>
   <dt>Who works for the Software Carpentry Foundation?</dt>